ChrisNzoka/blog_posts/cl0p2aijb012tn0nv60og39nr.md

 ## Types of File Permission in Linux

 Files and directories on a Linux system are assigned access permissions for the owner of each file, the members of a group of related users, and everybody else.
-Permissions can be assigned to read, write, and execute a file. (i.e., run the file as a program).
+A user can assign permissions to read, write, and execute a file. (i.e., run the file as a program).

-**Read**, this allows someone to read the contents of a file or folder.
+- **Read**, allows someone to read the contents of a file or folder.

-**Write**, this allows someone to write information to a file or folder.
+- **Write**, allows someone to write information to a file or folder.

-**Execute**, this allows someone to execute a program.
+- **Execute**, allows someone to execute a program.

 ## Checking Permissions

-Before you change the permission of a file or folder, check the current permissions of the file or folder.

 For the purpose of this tutorial, create a directory with two files in it using the `mkdir` and `touch` command.

+Before you change the permission of a file or folder, first, check the current permissions of the file or folder.

 **First**, open the terminal with `ctrl + alt + T`